bootlin/training-materials/slides/security-ab-updates/security-ab-updates.typ

     "https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#boot-sequence",
   )[boot sequence]

-- the boot actually stats on the VideoCore, which is the GPU
+- the boot actually starts on the VideoCore, which is the GPU
 - this lets users configure the CPU's bootloader via `.txt` files

   - #link(